-(a) In the qualifying round, if one team catches the other, it shall continue and record a time for the distance.
-The team that was caught is eliminated.

-(b) In the quarterfinal, if one team catches the other, it shall continue to record a time so that it can be properly placed in the semifinal.
-The team that was caught is eliminated.

-(c) In the semifinal and final, if one team catches the other, the starter shall stop the race.
-A team is considered to have caught another team when the third rider draws even with the third rider of the overtaken team.

-(d) In all rounds, if one team does not catch the other, then a single gunshot shall be fired when the first team finishes the specified distance and another shot when the second team finishes.
-The team is considered to have finished when the third rider crosses the line. (e) If both teams have the same time at the finish, the teams shall be placed according to the faster lap times nearest the finish.
-Three riders must complete the distance or the team cannot be classified.
+- (a) In the qualifying round, where two teams are on the track at the same time, if one team catches the other it shall continue and record a time for the distance.
+The team that was caught is eliminated. - (b) In the first round, if one team catches the other, it shall continue to record a time so that it can be properly placed in the final.
+The team that was caught is eliminated and must leave the track immediately. - (c) In the semifinal and final, if one team catches the other, the starter shall stop the race.
+A team is considered to have caught another team when the third rider draws even with the third rider of the overtaken team. - (d) In all rounds, if one team does not catch the other, then a single gunshot shall be fired when the first team finishes the specified distance and another shot when the second team finishes.
+The team is considered to have finished when the third rider crosses the line. - (e) If both teams have the same time at the finish, the teams shall be placed according to the faster lap times nearest the finish.
+Three riders must complete the distance or the team cannot be classified. - 2K13.

-2K13.
 No Pushing.
 The members of a team shall not be allowed to push one another [disqualification in the qualifying round and relegation to the next lower place in subsequent rounds].

 2L.
-Olympic Sprint
+Team Sprint

 2L1.
-Olympic Sprint is a race run over three laps of a track by two teams of three riders, each of whom shall lead for one lap.
+Team Sprint is a race run over three laps of a track by two teams of three riders, each of whom shall lead for one lap.
 The event shall be organized into qualifying heats leading to a final.
 The qualifying heats select the four best teams on the basis of their times.
 In the finals, the teams with the two best times ride off for first and second and the others ride off for third and fourth.
 There may be four riders entered for each team but a racing team of no more than three riders may compete in a given session.